ORCAS, SALMON, AND TREES:

 June 7, 2022 | 4 min read

-Plant a Tree, Save an Orca
+Plant a Tree, help an Orca

 Southern Resident orcas, often referred to as killer whales, are an icon of the Pacific Northwest.
 Swimming the waters off the coast of North America from California to British Columbia, the black and white whales are one of the most recognizable and beloved marine animals in the world.

 Sadly, there are only 75 Southern Resident orcas remaining, which makes them an endangered species — and they are starving.
-Thankfully, ongoing conservation efforts involving One Tree Planted and Promise the Pod are drawing the connection between restoring the forests of the Pacific Northwest and saving the orcas.
+Thankfully, ongoing conservation efforts involving One Tree Planted and Promise the Pod are drawing the connection between restoring the forests of the Pacific Northwest and helping the orcas.
 By repairing critical watersheds and planting lots of trees, conservationists hope to bring back the orcas from the brink of extinction.

 What connects trees and orcas?
 It all comes down to what they eat: salmon.